A birthday, dental appointments, an anniversary (oops), a job for a customer...

-Let’s suppose that the majority of your work in the busy winter months.
+Let’s suppose that the majority of your work is during the winter months.
 If so, you might want to offer a seasonal discount on summer boiler services, which you can include when you send out a reminder.
 This helps motivate customers to act, especially if they’re making a saving.

 The same might be said of discounts for other services (up-selling).
 If you’ve shown yourself to be reliable, and indicate you provide other services, customers may lean more favourably toward you.

 In the templates we’ve mentioned previously, you could choose to implement these offers within your scheduled reminders.
 Rather than seeming like an opportunistic shot-in-the-dark, it shows that you can cover a need and also have more to offer!

 From there, customers can make up their own minds and make informed decisions.
 After all, you’re not demanding but helpfully suggesting solutions to other potential problems.

 At the very least, regular interaction helps you to maintain a relationship with your customer.
 As a result, they may even come to view you as a trusted adviser, which could incentivise them to set up service appointments for a number of years in advance, helping you to cement your business relationship and create reliable recurring income.

 7. Offer flexible communication options.

-To make all of this possible, it’s important you enable your customers to communicate in ways that suit them: that means making communication easy, clear, and concise.
+To make all of this possible, it’s important you enable your customers to communicate in ways that suit them: that means making communication clear and concise.

 Choosing the right format can be critically important in setting the right tone with customers, both old and new.
 When it comes to service reminders, there are essentially three options: